msuefishlab/tdmsreader/README.md

 ## Install

-    install_github('tdmsreader','msuefishlab')
+    devtools::install_github('msuefishlab/tdmsreader')

+Check installation with

+    library(tdmsreader)

-## Setup
+## Usage

-The script is installed as a command line that you can locate by running
+A command line script named is also installed.
+It might not be installed to a normal bin directory, so you can locate it with

     Rscript -e "system.file('scripts', 'tdmsreader', package='tdmsreader')"

+The usage of the script is

+    tdmsreader <input.tdms> <output.png>

+The command line script is a simple example of usage of the `tdmsreader` library

 ## Screenshot